awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 ### IAM roles for Confluence server data sources<a name="iam-roles-ds-cnf"></a>

 When you use a Confluence server as a data source, you provide a role with the following policies:
 + Permission to access the AWS Secrets Manager secret that contains the credentials necessary to connect to the Confluence server\.
-For more information about the contents of the secret, see [Using an Atlassian Confluence data source](data-source-confluence.md)\.
+For more information about the contents of the secret, see [Using a Confluence data source](data-source-confluence.md)\.
 + Permission to use the AWS KMS customer master key \(CMK\) to decrypt the user name and password secret stored by Secrets Manager\.
 + Permission to use the `BatchPutDocument` and `BatchDeleteDocument` operations to update the index\.